 The Cleveland Department of Public Health – Division of Air Quality is the local air pollution control agency serving Cleveland and all of Cuyahoga County.
-The Cleveland Division of Air Quality (CDAQ) contracts with the Ohio EPA and utilizes a grant from the U.S. EPA to help fund program activities.
+The Cleveland Division of Air Quality (CDAQ) contracts with the Ohio Environmental Protection Agency (EPA) and utilizes a grant from the U.S. EPA to help fund program activities.

 The CDAQ is responsible for enforcement of the City of Cleveland Air Pollution Control Code and is the Ohio EPA Delegated Agent for air pollution control for all of Cuyahoga County.
 It ensures that regulated air pollutants are in compliance with local, state, and federal air regulations, and also monitors levels of specific air pollutants.

-To help CDAQ staff respond to citizens’ concerns, complaints regarding air pollution nuisances can be filed on-line by visiting the Cleveland Division of Air Quality’s web site.
+Complaints regarding air pollution nuisances can be filed online by visiting the Cleveland Division of Air Quality’s web site.
 The complaint you file may very well be the agency’s first knowledge of a problem at a facility.
 Investigation of complaints can result in enforcement actions against offenders, but more importantly, can result in cleaner air for everyone.

 After submitting your detailed complaint information, individuals reporting the situation will be contacted by a CDAQ enforcement investigator in a timely manner.
 When contacted by an investigator regarding a complaint, it is very important that as much detailed information as possible is provided to aid the investigation.